magnusmccune/m3_data_logger/README.md

 2. **Hardware Setup**
    - Connect all Qwiic sensors to the DataLogger IoT board using Qwiic cables
-   - Insert a microSD card (formatted as FAT32)
+   - Insert a microSD card (formatted as FAT32 with MBR partition table - see CLAUDE.md)
    - Connect USB-C cable to computer

 ### Build and Upload